 Grabbing people's senses and having the bomb and its 45 screens, nine by five, so nine rows and five screens all around – it's really quite intense.
 You can really see the transformation in people's faces.

-Proposed design for 'the bomb' installation at Pioneer Works in New York City.
+Closeup of 'the bomb' installation at Pioneer Works in New York City.
+Photo by Dan Bradica.

 The soundtrack to this film and exhibition, is literally an “Acid” trip.
 Can you talk about the contributions of the band, The Acid?

 When making the film we talked about structuring the journey like a DJ set with The Acid's Adam Freeland, Ry X, Steve Nalepa and Jens Kuross.
 A good DJ set takes you through this emotional through line.